robomq/robomq.io/docs/broadcast.md

 The full documentation of this library is at <https://pika.readthedocs.org/en/0.9.14/>.

+> pika library is not thread safe.
+Do not use a connection or channel across threads.

 ###Producer
 The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
 Set heartbeat to 60 seconds, so that client will confirm the connectivity with broker.